MineralsCloud/EquationsOfStateOfSolids.jl/docs/src/man/installation.md

 what software you can install), you may be better off installing the long-term support release because you will not have to update Julia as frequently.

-Versions higher than `v1.3`,
+Versions above `v1.3`, especially the latest stable ones, are strongly recommended.
-especially `v1.6`, are strongly recommended.
-This package may not work on `v1.0` and below.
+This package is highly unlikely to work on `v1.0` and earlier versions.
 Since the Julia team has set `v1.6` as the LTS release, we will gradually drop support for versions below `v1.6`.